 In January 2018, the Company established a defined contribution plan under Section 401(k) of the Internal Revenue Code (the "401(k) plan").
 The 401(k) plan covers all employees who meet defined minimum age and service requirements.
 Employee contributions are voluntary and are determined on an individual basis, limited to the maximum amount allowable under U.S. federal tax regulations.
 The Company makes matching contributions of up to 4% of the eligible employees' compensation to the 401(k) plan.
-During each of the three months ended March 31, 2019 and 2018, the Company made contributions to the 401(k) plan of \$0.1 million.
+During the three and six months ended June 30, 2020, the Company made contributions to the 401(k) plan of \$0.2 million and \$0.3 million, respectively.
+During the three and six months ended June 30, 2019, the Company made contributions to the 401(k) plan of \$0.1 million and \$0.2 million, respectively.